rgucluer/workbench/docs/install_prod_2404.md

 Reboot, if necessary.

 ### On VPS: Enable UFW firewall
 Enabling two firewalls at the same time may cause some problems.
 Please follow your Cloud Provider's manuals before activating UFW firewall.
+Be sure to allow your ssh port in UFW, if you use another port other than 22 then allow that port instead of OpenSSH.
 ```bash
 sudo ufw status
 sudo ufw allow OpenSSH